helios-h2020/context/doc/creatingContext1.md

-# Creating new context types #
+# Creating new context classes by extending the base Context class

-The following example shows how to create a new time-based context type.
+The following example shows how to create a new time-based context class.
 The context is defined by given start and end times of the time span when the context is active.
 See the source code in the context repository: lib/src/main/java/eu/h2020/helios_social/core/context/ext/TimeContext.java

 First, the new class `TimeContext` extends the base class `Context` (eu.h2020.helios_social.core.context.Context) as follows: